Paqmind/css-animations/README.md

 ## Tips

 It's almost always best to key animations on the amount of real time elapsed since beginning of the animation, as read from `Date`.
 So that when intervals don't fire quickly (for this or other reasons) the animation just gets jerkier, not slower.

+Web Worker is allowed to use intervals/timeouts without limitation.